socomsystems/documentation/admin_manual/configuration_files/primary_storage.rst

 Configuring Object Storage as Primary Storage
 =============================================

-Nextcloud allows to configure object storages like OpenStack Swift or Amazon Simple Storage Service (S3) or any compatible S3-implementation (e.g. Minio or Ceph Object Gateway) as primary storage replacing the default storage of files.
+cyfrSpaces allows to configure object storages like OpenStack Swift or Amazon Simple Storage Service (S3) or any compatible S3-implementation (e.g. Minio or Ceph Object Gateway) as primary storage replacing the default storage of files.

-By default, files are stored in :code:`nextcloud/data` or another directory configured in the :code:`config.php` of your Nextcloud instance.
+By default, files are stored in :code:`nextcloud/data` or another directory configured in the :code:`config.php` of your cyfrSpaces instance.
 This data directory might still be used for compatibility reasons)

 ------------
 Implications
 ------------

-When using an object store as primary storage, Nextcloud assumes exclusive access over the bucket being used.
+When using an object store as primary storage, cyfrSpaces assumes exclusive access over the bucket being used.

 Contrary to using an object store as external storage, when an object store is used